 The Ultimate Anti Burglary Guide

 In order to stop a burglar, we must first understand what they are and what they want.
 Put simply a burglar is an opportunistic criminal that sees an opportunity to obtain something that is not theirs, either for financial gain or vanity.
-How they obtain these objects is by taking them without asking and without the intention of giving it back (this is legally known as stealing).
+They obtain these objects by taking them without asking and without the intention of giving them back (this is legally known as stealing).

 Despite how they are depicted, a burglar typically does not have any intent to physically harm anyone as they are only there to steal belongings.
 However, just like backing a snake into a corner, if you confront a burglar things can turn nasty as the burglar will switch to self-preservation and become unpredictable.

 The best way to combat burglars is to deter them before they come in.
 You want to essentially make your home a no-go zone to anyone that you haven't invited.
 This can be done in numerous ways which we will delve into within this section.